San279/train-object-detect-FOMO-esp32/Readme.md

  - Edge Impulse account(free).
 <br/> <br/>
 ## Before we begin
-  Register a free account in Edge Impulse, and create a new project.
+  <strong> Register a free account in Edge Impulse, and create a new project. </strong>
   <br/> <br/>
   ![alt text](/Images_for_readme/create_new_project.PNG)
 <br/>
 ## Data collection
-  1. Collecting data from Esp32 can be a tediuos.
-Luckily, you can download and run the scripted that I've created [camera-webserver-for-esp32S3](https://github.com/San279/camera-webserver-for-esp32S3) or use Webcam interface in Edge impulse.
+  <strong> 1.
+Collecting data from Esp32 can be a tediuos.
+Luckily, you can download and run the scripted that I've created [camera-webserver-for-esp32S3](https://github.com/San279/camera-webserver-for-esp32S3) or use Webcam interface in Edge impulse. </strong>
      <br/>
   - The best results of this network is obtained atleast 70 images per class and 10% of background(other) images.
 To put in perspective, training a model to count 2 fingers requires 70 images of one, another 70 images of two, and atleast 20-30 images of other fingers or object look alike.
   - Images should has equal width and height otherwise it's width will be crop off when uploading to Edge Impulse.
 Here is snapshot of [webserver](https://github.com/San279/camera-webserver-for-esp32S3) used for data collections.
 Each images is 96 X 96 in dimension.